Skip to content

 For most recordings, 24-bit/48kHz is the sweet spot.
 The extra dynamic range from 24-bit matters, but 192kHz quadruples file sizes with minimal audible benefit over 48kHz.

 Most USB-C interfaces work with iPads running iPadOS 17 or later.
-The Focusrite Scarlett 2i2 and MOTU M4 both worked with our iPad Pro M2 using a direct USB-C cable.
+Class-compliant USB-C units like the Focusrite Scarlett 2i2 and MOTU M4 connect to a recent iPad Pro with a direct USB-C cable.
 Thunderbolt interfaces typically don’t work with iPads since iPadOS doesn’t support Thunderbolt audio protocols.
 If you plan to connect a microphone to an iPhone too, check the manufacturer’s compatibility list first.